wem2017/multi_image_picker/docs/theming.md

 You can customize different parts of the gallery picker.
 To do so, you can simply pass `options` param in the `pickImages` call.

+?> The iOS plugin uses System Localizations, meaning it will automatically detect the device language and provide appropriate translations.
+You don't have to handle that manually like on Android.

 ```dart
 List resultList = await MultiImagePicker.pickImages(
     maxImages: 3,